dzoliana/FoodOrder-React/README.md

 # Food Order App

-Food order app where we got a list of meals from which we can choose.
-We can add meals to the cart, also change their amounts and add them multiple times.
-We can also view what's in the cart.
-We can also click order, though for the moment that won't do anything (just add a little output in the console).
+- got a list of meals from which we can choose
+- add meals to the cart, also change their amounts and add them multiple times
+- view what's in the cart
+- click order, though for the moment that won't do anything (just add a little output in the console)

 ## Using